Landscapers and those that spend much time outdoors’

 Yet lurking out there like an Elephant in the grass, the size of a poppy seed, it is the tick, both the dog and deer tick here in NH, Lone Star and others just outside our range.

+Deer tick nymphs are small, a speck of dirt, the size of a coffee grind.
+If they do bite and start sucking, you won’t even feel it or know it and will allowed to have their fill, they’ll just drop off to continue their life cycle.
 Yet they can be a whole lot of trouble, Lyme and other tickborne diseases are spread to humans and animals by the bite of an infected tick.
 In New Hampshire, and across the United States, Lyme disease is the most commonly reported tickborne disease.
 Anaplasmosis, babesiosis and Powassan virus are other tickborne diseases that have been documented in New Hampshire, while ehrlichiosis, tularemia and Rocky Mountain Spotted Fever are tickborne diseases that may be encountered in travel to other parts of the country, including other New England states.

 How ticks find their hosts

 Ticks find their hosts by detecting animals´ breath and body odors, or by sensing body heat, moisture, and vibrations.
 Some species can even recognize a shadow.
 In addition, ticks pick a place to wait by identifying well-used paths.
 Then they wait for a host, resting on the tips of grasses and shrubs.
 Ticks can’t fly or jump, but many tick species wait in a position known as “questing”.